Balancing company growth and employee well-being

 The question is, how can we help employees in these situations, or better yet, how can we avoid them altogether?

-1. Focusing on time off
+1. Focus on time off

 Taking a holiday is not an option, it’s mandatory for all our employees, and we take this seriously.
 One of our internal rules is that when you are on holiday, you aren’t allowed to work.
 Overworking our people only leads to lower productivity in the long run due to fatigue and burnout.